frowenz/album-collage-generator/README.md

 5. Your final output will be saved as `collage.jpg`.

-## Future Plans and Notes
+## Notes

-I plan on adding support for different outputs dimensions so wallpapers can be produced.

-I might add support for placing smaller pictures so they create a mosiac of an input larger picture.

 Occasionally, there might be duplicate albums, especially when it comes to deluxe versions of albums.

 In order to get left and right sorting, you will have to poke around in the code.
 It is mostly a matter of uncommenting and commenting lines.

+## Future Plans

+I plan on adding support for different outputs dimensions so wallpapers can be produced.

+I might add support for placing smaller pictures so they create a mosiac of an input larger picture.